Akashay-Anand/Mastering-JavaScript/00_Basics.md

 ```

 # where to add JavaScript

+> The placement and loading strategy of JavaScript files can significantly impact the Critical Rendering Path (CRP) and the perceived performance of your web page. // [Note-03]

 > can be added in three ways
 > - within the < head>
 > - within the < body>